Gunivers/Bookshelf/docs/move.md

 ## Move forward

-`forward`: Allows to move the entity according to the direction towards which it looks and its vector `bs.vectorFront`
+`forward`: Allows to move the entity according to the direction towards which it looks and its vector `bs.vector.front`

 * A vector of 1000 on an axis will cause a movement of one block at each execution of the function.
 * The sum of the movements on each axis will give a movement in space (thus in 3 dimensions), corresponding to the global vector of the entity.